pennersr/django-allauth/README.rst

 - `allauth.account.signals.user_signed_up`

   Sent when a user signs up for an account.
-This is signal is typically followed by a `user_logged_in`, unless e-mail verification prohibits the user to log in.
+This signal is typically followed by a `user_logged_in`, unless e-mail verification prohibits the user to log in.